hemanjalireddy/AI-Engineering-Roadmap/README.md

 # 🤖 AI Learning Roadmap

 My personal journey learning AI/ML from scratch.
-This repository contains all the resources I'm using, my notes, and practice notebooks.
+This repository contains all the resources I'm learning from some notes and experiment notebooks.

 ## 📚 Topics